-In order to meet the pet import rules of the United Kingdom, all pets entering or re-entering the country must pass through one place: the Heathrow Animal Reception Center (HARC).
+One of the busiest entry ports into the UK, the Heathrow Animal Reception Center (HARC).
 It can be hard to know what to expect from facilities like this, but luckily there is quite a bit of information out there if you know where to look.

-First, here's the process: upon arrival at Heathrow, pets are transferred to the HARC for their vet check and customs clearance -- a process that usually takes about 2-3 hours.
+First, here's the process: upon arrival at Heathrow, pets are transferred to the HARC for their vet check and customs clearance — a process that can take 6–8 hours to complete (times can increase during peak times).
 After the check is finished, pets are released into the care of the designated pet owner or agent, who shows a photo ID.

-Here are a few fun facts about the HARC:
+Here are a few facts about the HARC:

-- Around 13,000 dogs and cats pass through the Centre ever year.
+- About 16,000 dogs and cats passed through the Centre last year.